pytest-dev/pyfakefs/docs/usage.rst

 use_known_patches
 ~~~~~~~~~~~~~~~~~
 If this is set to ``True`` (the default), ``pyfakefs`` patches some
-libraries that are known to not work out of the box, to be able work with the
+libraries that are known to not work out of the box, to be able to work with
-fake filesystem.
-Currently, this includes patches for the ``pandas`` methods
+the fake filesystem.
+Currently, this includes patches for some ``pandas``
-``read_csv`` and ``read_excel`` - more may follow.
-This flag is
+read methods like ``read_csv`` and ``read_excel`` - more may follow.
+This
-there to be able to disable this functionality in case it causes any
+flag is there to allow to disable this functionality in case it causes any
 problems.
 It may be removed or replaced by a more fine-grained argument in
 future releases.